Threat Modeling in Practice

 Overview

 Threat modeling activities try to discover what can go wrong with a system and determine what to do about it.
 The deliverables from threat modeling take various forms including system models and diagrams, lists of threats, mitigations or assumptions, meeting notes, and more.
 This may be assembled into a single threat model document; a structured representation of all the information that affects the security of an application.
-In essence, it is a view of the application and its environment through security glasses.
+A good overview of this activity is given in the Security Culture project section on threat modeling.

 Threat modeling is a process for capturing, organizing, and analyzing all of this information and enables informed decision-making about application security risk.
 In addition to producing a model, typical threat modeling efforts also produce a prioritized list of potential security vulnerabilities in the concept, requirements, design, or implementation.
 Any potential vulnerabilities that have been identified from the model should then be remediated using one of the common strategies: mitigate, eliminate, transfer or accept the threat of being exploited.